Loretta de Braose, Countess of Leicester

 Loretta de Braose, Countess of Leicester (c.
 1185 - c.
 1266) was one of at least five daughters and four sons who survived to adulthood of William de Braose, lord of Bramber in Sussex and Radnor, Abergavenny and Brecon in Wales (d.
 1211) and his wife, Maud de St. Valery.

 Marriage

-She married Robert, 4th Earl of Leicester known as "fitz Parnel" (d.
+She married Robert de Beaumont, 4th Earl of Leicester known as "fitz Parnel" (d.
 1204), son and heir of Robert de Beaumont, 3rd Earl of Leicester and Petronilla de Grandmesnil, in or soon after 1196.
 For many of the later years of their short marriage, Earl Robert was on the continent fighting for King John of England.
 The couple were either childless or no child survived the earl, whose heirs were thus his two sisters.

 When widowed, Loretta was to receive a dower of 100 pounds' worth of land and the dowry estates she had brought to her marriage.
 The political circumstances, fierce fighting on the Welsh Marches, and her mother-in-law's claims to certain estates assigned as dower for Loretta all contributed to her financial woes, and she was forced to request a loan from the crown of 100 marcs in 1207.